-In MHI's opinion, Nalcor has undertaken a reasonable approach to design the transmission line to withstand the many unique and severe climatic loading regions along its line length.
-MHI continues to support selecting a 1:150 year climatic return period due to the criticality of the HVdc transmission line to the Newfoundland/Labrador electrical system.
+Except for the selection of reliability return period, it is MHI's opinion that Nalcor has undertaken a diligent approach to design the transmission line to withstand the many unique and severe climatic loading regions along its line length.
+MHI continues to support selecting a 1:150 year climatic return period for the entire transmission line length due to the criticality of the HVdc transmission line to the Newfoundland/Labrador electrical system.